ayenzky/webriq-cms/README.md

 to let the user pick one of two authors and we use a custom preview to show the output like: `Written by Matt on April 29, 2015`.

-Netlify CMS includes a time format helper so you can easily format dates with the `{{time-format}}` helper via [moment.js's](http://momentjs.com/) formatting shortcuts.
+WebriQ CMS includes a time format helper so you can easily format dates with the `{{time-format}}` helper via [moment.js's](http://momentjs.com/) formatting shortcuts.

 ```html
 {{time-format entry.date ""}}